UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 	export UFTP_HTTP_PROXY_PORT=80

-FTP proxying was tested with the DeleGate/9.9.13 and frox proxies and requires UFTPD server version 2.8.1 or later to work.
+FTP proxying was tested with the DeleGate/9.9.13 and frox proxies and requires :ref:`UFTPD server <uftpd>` version 2.8.1 or later to work.

 If this does not work for you, or if you require support for a different type of proxy, please contact us via a `support ticket